 Review session: Friday 11:45am-1:00pm (L332)

-Prerequisite: A previous semester-long course in economics or a strongly quantitative undergraduate major (e.g., engineering, math).
+Prerequisite: A previous semester-long course in economics or a quantitative undergraduate background (e.g., some engineering or math).